Young people who stutter can benefit greatly from becoming friends with someone older, a mentor, who also stutters.

 As a young person who stutters, feelings of isolation, embarrassment, shame, fear and hopelessness can potentially have a long-lasting negative impact.
 However, being able to talk with someone else who stutters that has gone through the same childhood experiences can increase the self-worth and confidence of a person who stutters.

 The GENERATIONS Mentoring Program from the National Stuttering Association partners a young person who stutters with an older person who stutters.
 Together, they form a friendship where each other can talk about stuttering, life, hobbies, sports, movies, playing video games and so much more.
 These relationships are developed through once-a-month video chats (FaceTime/Skype, etc.) and through text/email.
-As a bonus, there will be an in-person get-together session at the 2020 NSA Annual Conference in Newport Beach, CA.

 The goals of the GENERATIONS Mentoring Program are simple, but meaningful: